Dharmesh53/Promanage/frontend/README.md

 TODO: update overview when new team is added to a project
 TODO: Update the whole project overview page's add new team selection list when he created a new team
 TODO: inbox
-TODO: delete team members, delete team, delete project
+TODO: delete project
 TODO: give permissions team members
-TODO: throttle the kanban
+TODO: if the screen decreases, hide the navbar
+TODO: add a demo account